In England, it takes a landlord 17 weeks, on average, to evict a tenant – that’s 119 days. North of the border, things are a lot different.

 There, freedom of information research carried out by a Scottish law firm has found that landlords face an average eviction time-frame of 300+days – more than 42 weeks.

 The delays are due to a shakeup in the Scottish legal system, which began in 2017.
 Now, all private sector housing cases related to rent problems and repair issues are heard by a Housing and Property Chamber Tribunal.
 Shifting these less serious cases out of the main court system sounds great in theory, but the number of such cases has sky-rocketed and the tribunal has received in excess of 3,800 applications in the last twelve months.
-Not surprisingly, the tribunal is creaking at the seams and delays grow ever longer.
+As a result, delays grow ever longer.